 Abstract: In this paper, I take up two questions.
 First, what does it mean to say that someone creates their own luck?
 At least colloquially speaking, luck is conceived as something out of an agent's control.
 So how could an agent increase or decrease the likelihood that they'll be lucky?
 Building on some recent work on the metaphysics of luck, I'll argue that there is a sense in which agents can create their own luck.
 Second, what implications does this conception of luck have for related topics such as how we evaluate performances (like shooting an arrow), including coming to know something?
 The ubiquitous presence of luck in our actions is often under-appreciated.
 I'll argue that we need a more nuanced view of how luck sometimes undermines credit for success in agents' actions.
 The upshot of my view is that while luck may undermine the creditworthiness of an agent's success, it only partially undermines creditworthiness.

 I am contributing a paper to the forthcoming Bioshock and Philosophy book in the Blackwell Popular Philosophy Series.
-My paper is titled, "Propaganda, Lies, and Misleading Language in Bioshock."
+My paper is titled, "Propaganda, Lies, and Bullshit in Bioshock."

-Abstract: Bioshock is replete with propaganda and misleading language.
-Most of us associate this with dishonest governments attempting to control their citizens' behavior, including their thoughts.
+Abstract: Bioshock is replete with propaganda and lies.
+Most of us associate this sort of behavior with dishonest governments attempting to control their citizens' behavior, including their thoughts.
 Often the most perverse propaganda is successful precisely because it convinces its audience of things that they wouldn't otherwise believe, and often against their own interests.
 But what is it about such speech that makes it morally problematic?
-Moreover, what difference, if any, is there between propaganda, lies, and misleading language?
-More specifically, what distinguishes misleading speech when it comes from, say, a teacher trying to get her students to learn a stepping-stone concept, from when it comes from a government trying to maintain civil order?
-I'll argue that while there's nothing clearly structurally different between the two cases, the epistemic differences make a moral difference.
-That is, when a physics teacher knowingly lies to her students saying, "Electrons behave according to the Bohr model," her motivation for her utterance makes it an instance of epistemically and morally appropriate lying.
-While this motivation is sometimes present in propaganda--arguably making such instances unproblematic--it's certainly absent in the propaganda found in Bioshock, and especially in what we find from Andrew Ryan in Rapture.
+Moreover, what difference, if any, is there between propaganda, lies, and bullshit?
+In this chapter, I suggest that propaganda is more closely associated with bullshitting than lying.

 I've been awarded a SSHRC Postdoctoral Fellowship.